UOA-Heart-Mechanics-Research/biv-me/README.md

 </div>

-This repository provides a full pipeline for generating **guide point files (GPFiles)** from DICOM data, fitting **biventricular models**, and computing **functional cardiac metrics** such as volumes, strains, and wall thickness.
+This repository provides an end-to-end pipeline for generating **guide point files (GPFiles)** from CMR DICOM data, fitting **biventricular models**, and computing **functional cardiac metrics** such as volumes, strains, and wall thickness.

 Example data is available in the `example/` folder, including input DICOMs, output GPFiles, configuration files, and results for testing and reference.

-For a detailed description of the full pipeline, please refer to:
+For a detailed description of the end-to-end image to mesh pipeline, including image preprocessing and biventricular model fitting, please refer to:
 **Dillon JR, Mauger C, Zhao D, Deng Y, Petersen SE, McCulloch AD, Young AA, Nash MP.
 An open-source end-to-end pipeline for generating 3D+t biventricular meshes from cardiac magnetic resonance imaging.
 In: Functional Imaging and Modeling of the Heart (FIMH) 2025. (in press)**

 For a detailed description regarding the fitting of the biventricular model, please refer to: